Shredded Chicken Stuffed Peppers with Homemade Buffalo Sauce

 I’ll just come out and say it: my husband didn’t think these were going to be very good.
-He actually scoffed at the idea, and thought filling them with rotisserie chicken versus ground chicken was a bad idea.
+He actually scoffed at the idea and thought filling them with rotisserie chicken versus ground chicken was a bad idea.
 Joke’s on you, hubby!
-These buffalo chicken stuffed peppers are crazy delish, easy to make, and have that classic buffalo wing flavor that we adore!
+These buffalo chicken stuffed peppers are crazy delicious, easy to make, and have that classic buffalo wing flavor that I simply adore!

-- Buffalo wing sauce: a classic buffalo wing sauce made from Frank’s Red hot, unsalted butter, vinegar, garlic, and a little Kosher salt.
+- Buffalo wing sauce: a classic buffalo wing sauce made from Frank’s Red hot, butter, vinegar, garlic, and Kosher salt.
+A classic!

-- Store bought rotisserie chicken: I will find any use for a rotisserie chicken!
-One medium chicken (about ~4 cups pulled meat) is enough for 4 servings of buffalo chicken stuffed peppers
+- Store bought rotisserie chicken: One medium chicken (about ~4 cups pulled meat) is enough for 4 servings of stuffed peppers with chicken and cheese.

 - No cream cheese!
-I really don’t love when recipes call for mixing cream cheese and chicken together.
-It’s heavy, weighed down, and the texture of the cream cheese is gloppy.
-Instead, we’re using grated fontina, but you can totally use the store-bought pre-shredded four cheese blend!
+I really don’t love mixing cream cheese and chicken together.
+It’s heavy, weighed down, and the texture can become gloppy.
+Instead, I like to use grated fontina.
+You can totally use a store-bought pre-shredded four cheese blend!

 - Blue cheese!
 It just wouldn’t be buffalo chicken anything without blue cheese or (don’t shoot the messenger!) ranch dressing!
 Crumbled blue cheese adds the perfect contrast to the buffalo wing sauce!

-On busy weeknights, these buffalo chicken stuffed peppers are a must!
+On busy weeknights, these buffalo and rotisserie chicken stuffed peppers are a must!

 Love all things with buffalo sauce?
-Be sure to check out our Buffalo Wingless Risotto and these insanely delicious Buffalo Chicken Sliders!
+Be sure to check out my Buffalo Wingless Risotto, cheesy buffalo chicken dip, and these insanely delicious Buffalo Chicken Sliders!
+Or check out more of my elevated dinner recipes to inspire your meals this week.

-For the homemade buffalo sauce: gotta go with Frank’s Red Hot hot sauce (a classic!)!
+For the homemade buffalo sauce, you’ve gotta go with Frank’s Red Hot hot sauce (a classic!)!
 To this, add 1 stick of unsalted butter, white vinegar, garlic powder, and Kosher salt.

 For the stuffed peppers: